-The Dean will appoint area coordinators for Accounting, Computer Science, Economics, Finance, Management, Marketing, Management Information Systems within the first two weeks of the Fall term.
-The term for coordinators will be limited to the scheduling of classes of the faculty of the area, and writing the Institutional Effectiveness report and similar documents.
-They are prohibited from participating in the evaluation process of other faculty members.
+The Dean will appoint area coordinators with the consent of the appointee for Accounting, Computer Science, Economics, Finance, Management, Management Information Systems and Marketing, within the first two weeks of the Fall term.
+Coordinators have the authority and responsibility as the Dean of the School of Business has delegated.
+It is understood that the appointee would have the rank, tenure status, and experience appropriate for a coordinator.